 The different tiers on the platform create a connected web of contacts.
 Whenever you look at “your connections” you are going to be given 1st-degree connections only.
 All tiers will be referred to as My Network and constitute the people that you will most likely be able to build connections with.
-These are often the people that you want to target with invites, follow in groups or chat, and will be the most beneficial to your marketing plan or can garter you more individuals to seek out for an overreaching social media marketing campaign.
+These are often the people that you want to target with invites, follow in groups or chat, and will be the most beneficial to your marketing plan or can garter you more individuals to seek out for an overreaching Linkedin marketing campaign.

 Keep in mind that while LinkedIn is huge, their search engine will only give you connected results.
 A good rule of thumb though is the more first degree connections that you have, you will also have more second and third-degree connections.

 Search Smart and Increase Your LinkedIn Marketing Reach with Boolean Phrases

 We have discussed previously, the benefits of LinkedIn and given you a chance to dig deep, utilizing their tools, search engine and contacts to increase your own Linkedin marketing campaign.

 Now that you have expanded your contacts and searchable clients and colleagues, it’s time to narrow down your search to find exactly who you’re looking for.